ethereum/homestead-guide/source/contracts-and-transactions/account-types-gas-and-transactions.rst

 An externally controlled account

-- has an Ether balance,
+- has an ether balance,
 - can send transactions (ether transfer or trigger contract code),
 - is controlled by private keys,
 - has no associated code.